-Our Board of Trustees developed a written conflicts of interests policy to reduce potential conflicts of interests and to ensure that transactions with IHM are in the best interests of the Company and generally fair on their terms.
-Our conflicts of interests policy requires each transaction, arrangement, event or series of events which involves (i) the payment of money or other consideration or the guaranty or security of any repayment or other obligation (a) by IHM to or of the Company or (b) by the Company to or of IHM; or (ii) an allocation of the cost of corporate office administrative functions between the Company and IHM be approved by a majority of our independent trustees.
-Further, any such transaction approved by our independent trustees shall be disclosed (i) promptly on our website and (ii) as appropriate, in our periodic reports and/or proxy statements under applicable securities laws.
+Our Board of Trustees developed a written conflicts of interests policy to reduce potential conflicts of interests.
+Our conflicts of interests policy applies to any transaction, arrangement, event or series of events which involves (i) the payment of money or other consideration or the guaranty or security of any repayment or other obligation (a) by IHM to or of the Company or (b) by the Company to or of IHM; or (ii) an allocation of the cost of corporate office administrative functions between the Company and IHM.
+Any such transaction must be approved by a majority of our independent trustees.
+In considering such transactions, the Board shall consider whether the proposed transaction in the best interests of the Company and generally fair on their terms, If approved, the transaction shall be disclosed (i) promptly on our website and (ii) as appropriate, in our periodic reports and/or proxy statements under applicable securities laws.
 We intend to review, approve or ratify all related party transactions that may arise in accordance with our conflicts of interests policy.